vaultah/replicat/README.md

  - `add-key` -- creates a new key for the encrypted repository
  - `delete` -- deletes snapshots by their names
  - `clean` -- performs garbage collection
+ - `upload` -- uploads files to the backend (no chunking, no encryption, keeping original names)

+> :warning: **WARNING**: actions that read from or upload to the repository can safely be run
+> concurrently; however, there are presently no guards in place that would make it safe
+> for you to run destructive actions (`delete`, `clean`) concurrently with those actions
+> *unless* you use independent keys (see the explanation above).
+I do plan to implement them
+> soon-ish, but in the meantime **DO NOT** use shared keys (or, naturally, the same key)
+> to `snapshot` and `clean` at the same time, for example.
+>
+> As far as the upcoming implementation of such guards, it'll be based on locks.
+I'm familiar
+> with the lock-free deduplication strategy (like in Duplicacy), but I don't like it much.

 There are several command line arguments that are common to all subcommands: